InfiniaPress/Passenger-Pigeon/README.md

 Step 3: Edit config.json to set your own values.

-Step 4: When you want to deploy, type "node pigeon" to get it up and running.
-It should say "listening on [your port]".
+Step 4: When you want to deploy, type `node pigeon` to get it up and running.
+It should say `listening on [your port]`.

 Step 5: Enjoy!